-Beginning 180 days after the date of this prospectus, subject to any lock-up agreement entered into with the underwriters of this offering, (1) holders of a majority of the registrable securities under the Investors' Rights Agreement or (2) holders of registrable securities then outstanding and constituting the Special F Majority, as defined under the articles of association in effect immediately prior to this offering, may request, subject to certain exceptions, that we file a registration statement on Form F-1.
+Beginning 180 days after the effective date of our initial public offering, or IPO, registration statement, subject to any lock-up agreement entered into with the underwriters of this offering, (1) holders of a majority of the registrable securities under the Investors' Rights Agreement or (2) holders of registrable securities then outstanding and constituting the Special F Majority, as defined under the articles of association in effect immediately prior to our IPO, may request, subject to certain exceptions, that we file a registration statement on Form F-1.
 Upon receipt of such registration request, we are obligated to use our reasonable commercial efforts to file the registration statement as soon as practicable, and in any event within sixty (60) days after the date such request is given by the initiating shareholders.